jdsalmonson/jdsalmonson.github.io/_posts/2025-04-04-new_door_thermo.md

  The walls of the house will have signficant heat capacity and thus their temperature, $T_w$, will change the most slowly.
 The indoor air temperature, $T_i$, has relatively small heat capacity and will react strongly to contact with the walls and leakage of outside air.
 Our goal is to indirectly infer the cooling of the wall as well as the mixing of leaked outside air solely from the observations of the inside air temperature.

  The model is as follows: when the furnace it turned off at night it is assumed that the walls of the house and the air inside are at the same temperature, i.e. $T_w(t=0) = T_i(t=0)$.
 The inside air temperature, with its relatively small heat capacity, will cool faster than the wall due to cool outside air leaking into the house via the $K_2$ term.
-This relatively rapid cool down of the inside aire due to leakage with eventually be offset by the now warmer walls heating the air via the $K_1$ term.
+This relatively rapid cool down of the inside air due to leakage will eventually be offset by the now warmer walls heating the air via the $K_1$ term.
 The walls of the house, with their large heat capacity, will cool slowly by contact with the outside via the $K_3$ term, which is the dominant term of the system.
 Since the heat capacity of the inside air is much, much smaller than that of the house, we can safely neglect the inside air heating the walls, so we set

  $$
  K_4 = 0 \ \ .